wfingersoll/ITSC-4155-Team-12/README.md

 After react is installed, navigate to the frontend directory and run the command: `npm start` to start the server.

 For more information, check the readme in the frontend directory.

+# TO RUN PROJECT

+You must run flask app and react app seperately.

+for flask, make sure you are in the backend directory and run `poetry run flask run`

+for react, make sure you are in the frontend directory and run `npm start`

+# API

+Currently the only api endpoint is "/search-prod-info?query={query}"